IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 Please follow the train/dev/test1 split instructions according to the aforementioned IWSLT 2022 webpage.

 In 2022 we had three conditions: basic, dialect adaptation, and unconstrained.
-The basic condition in 2022 corresponds to the contrained condition in 2023; the dialect adaptation and unconstrained conditions in 2022 will be referred to as the unconstrained condition in 2023.
+The basic condition in 2022 corresponds to the "constrained" condition in 2023; the dialect adaptation and unconstrained conditions in 2022 will be referred to as the "unconstrained" condition in 2023.
 A new test set (<it>test3</it>) will be provided as part of this 2023 evaluation.

 IWSLT participants may obtain the Tunisian-English speech translation data for no cost from LDC.
 Please sign this [form](https://www.cs.jhu.edu/~kevinduh/j/iwslt23/IWSLT_2023_LDC_Evaluation_Agreement) and email it to ldc@ldc.upenn.edu.
 This 3-way parallel data corresponds to 160 hours and 200k lines worth of aligned audio in Tunisian speech, Tunisian transcripts, and English translations.
+All datasets have been manually segmented at the utterance level.

 ### Baselines
 <!-- Links to the baselines to be used (descriptions, publications and/or links to models, code) -->